🇲🇽

 🫘

-At any traditional or neighbourhood restaurant, asking ¿Sin manteca?
-(Without lard?) for beans, rice, tamales, and soups is non-negotiable.
-Many traditional cooks will happily prepare dishes without lard if asked in advance — the challenge is that it is never volunteered.
+At any traditional or neighbourhood restaurant, asking ¿Sin manteca? for beans, rice, tamales, and soups is non-negotiable.
+Many traditional cooks will prepare dishes without lard if asked in advance.
+The challenge is that it is never volunteered.
 Pair this with ¿Sin caldo de pollo? for soups and rice.
-These two questions solve the majority of hidden traps at non-specialist venues.
-Guacamole, salsas, fresh fruit, and grilled vegetables are usually lower risk and often safe — but at non-specialist venues it is still worth asking about butter, lard, or stock.
+These two questions address the majority of hidden risks at non-specialist venues.
+Guacamole, salsas, and grilled vegetables are lower risk, but still worth checking at non-specialist venues.

 04